-Bispecific Antibody Program Overview
+Bispecific Antibody Programs Overview

 We are advancing a promising pipeline of novel bivalent tumor targeting BsAbs for the treatment of cancer.
 We believe that our BsAbs have the potential to overcome limitations associated with existing BsAb constructs.
-Our first BsAb clinical product candidate, HuGD2-BsAb, is a humanized anti-GD2 and anti-CD3 BsAb.
-The IND for this construct was cleared by the FDA December 2018.
-We have initiated a Phase 1 trial with HuGD2-BsAb, our humanized bipencific antibody product candidate, for the treatment of refractory GD2-positive adult and pediatric solid tumors, thereby addressing large patient populations.
-The study is conducted at MSK.
+Our first BsAb clinical product candidate, nivatrotamab, is a humanized anti-GD2 and anti-CD3 BsAb.
+We have successfully opened an IND for our Phase 2 trial with nivatrotamab in Small Cell Lung Cancer.
+In addition a Phase 1/2 trial with nivatrotamab, for the treatment of refractory GD2 positive adult and pediatric solid tumors is ongoing.

-Our second BsAb product candidate, huCD33-BsAb, is a humanized anti-CD3 and anti-CD3 BsAb.
-We are in pre-clinical development for our huCD33-BsAb product candidate for the treatment of huCD33-positive hermatological cancers
+Our second BsAb product candidate, CD33-BsAb, is a humanized anti-CD3 and anti-CD3 BsAb.
+We are in preclinical development for our CD33-BsAb product candidate for the treatment of CD33-positive hermatological cancers.

 In addition, the MSK License provides us with non-exclusive access to MSK's technology that facilitates the creation of a novel human protein tag that can dimerize, or link together, BiTEs, which we refer to as the MULTI-TAG technology platform.
 BiTEs are an important class of BsAbs that has shown significant promise in the treatment of cancer due to their high potency.
 Based on our pre-clinical studies, we believe that this novel class of BiTEs has the potential to result in better tumor-binding, longer serum half-life and significantly greater T-cell mediated killing of tumor cells without the need for continuous infusion.
-We plan to utilize this technology to create a diverse platform of dimerized BiTEs.
-We are currently working on several MULTI-TAG candidates with MSK.